SERG-Delft/dslinter/docs/gh-pages/content/Code Smells/4-Hyperparameter-Not-Explicitly-Set.md

 title: "Hyperparameter not Explicitly Set"
 disableShare: true
 # ShowReadingTime: true
-tags: ["generic", "data preparation", "error-prone","reproducibility"]
+tags: ["generic", "model training", "error-prone","reproducibility"]
-weight: 6
+weight: 4
+summary: "Hyperparameters should be set explicitly."
 ---

 ### Description

+#### Context
-Hyperparameters are ML algorithm parameters used to control the learning process and are usually determined before the actual process starts.
-Hyperparameters should be set and tuned because they improve prediction quality and reproducibility.
-Tuning hyperparameters can lead to higher prediction quality because the default parameters of the learning algorithm may not be optimal for a given data or problem, and may lead to local optima.
-These parameters directly control the behavior of the training algorithm and therefore have a significant impact on the performance of the model.
+Hyperparameters are usually set before the actual learning process begins and control the learning process.
+These parameters directly influence the behavior of the training algorithm and therefore have a significant impact on the model's performance.

+#### Problem
-The second reason for defining hyperparameters for learning algorithms is that it improves reproducibility.
-While the default parameters of a machine learning library may be perfect for some time, these default parameters of the library may change in new versions of the library.
-In addition, setting all hyperparameters explicitly allows replicating the model in a different programming language.
-Therefore, it is easier to reproduce the results if hyperparameters are set.
+The default parameters of learning algorithm APIs may not be optimal for a given data or problem, and may lead to local optima.
+In addition, while the default parameters of a machine learning library may be adequate for some time, these default parameters may change in new versions of the library.
+Furthermore, not setting the hyperparameters explicitly is inconvenient for replicating the model in a different programming language.

+#### Solution
+Hyperparameters should be set explicitly and tuned for improving the result's quality and reproducibility.

 ### Type